-Chemical rust removers are available in acid-based and non-acid formulas.
-So, which is likely to be right for you?
+Chemical rust removers are available in various formulas, so which is likely to be right for you?

-Acid-based products require greater care during application but can give quicker results.
+Products with much greater acid content require more care during application but can give quicker results.
 Rustbuster’s Phos-Kleen A Rust Remover is designed for commercial use, although it can be used by the DIY enthusiast as long as our strict safety standards are followed.
 But beware: this product works fast, and metal treated with it should not be left unattended.
 Once the desired level of rust removal has been achieved, the metal should ideally be neutralised with Chlor-X DTS.

 To stress how powerful Phos-Kleen A really is, please think of it as a ‘metal remover’.
 It doesn’t differentiate between rusty and good metal BUT it will remove rust first, as it starts from the surface down.
 If left long enough, it could dissolve your car!